-The Company records the registered shares in a share register containing the owners, usufructuaries and any parties holding restricted real rights over the shares, where this gives rise to voting rights, together with names and addresses.
-The Company must be notified of any change of address.
+The Company or a third party appointed by it records the registered shares in a share register containing the owners, usufructuaries and any parties holding restricted real rights over the shares, where this gives rise to voting rights, together with names and contact information.
+The Company must be notified of any change of contact information.
+Communications from the Company shall be deemed to have been validly made if sent to the last registered contact information in the share register.
 Entry in the share register is subject to the provision of proof that the shares were acquired in accordance with formal requirements and the Articles of Association.